Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Method

-As stated in \ref{related:multi}, we don't modify the projection step of the base method, which simply back-projects and accumulates the 2D logits on the points then use these as majority votes.
-We propose adding occlusion to the projection step.
-Naive back-projection from 2D to 3D suffers from points being included in the projection even if they are occluded by other points.
+To obtain final 3D segmentation masks from 2D models' outputs, we use a similar projection step as in \cite{caunes_3d_2024}, where 2D logits are back-projected to 3D and accumulated as votes.
+We propose adding occlusion to the projection step (OCL).
+Naive back-projection from 2D to 3D suffers from points being included in the projection even if they are occluded by objects.
 We use depth maps generated from meshes, themselves generated using \cite{huang_neural_2023-1} for occlusion.
-Using meshes has the advantage of allowing less sparse depth maps which is more appropriate for dense segmentation masks.
-Finally, we set and tune a margin parameter $\delta$ to include points behind the depth map to account for the size of the projected object.
+Using meshes has the advantage of allowing less sparse depth maps which is more appropriate for dense point clouds.
+Finally, we set a margin parameter $\delta=0.5m$ to include points behind the depth map to account for the size of the occluding object.
+This final step yields the pseudo-labels for the target dataset.